An Investigation into Claimed Early Uses of the Altar Call

 “Tell our former pastor, M. Modens, that nearly half of his flock are now restored, and by God’s grace the rest will soon follow.
 The churches at Uzès, Nîmes, Sommières, etc., have all received the same blessing and are now restored.
 Our foes may say and do what they will, the Holy Spirit has had mercy on us and has reconquered our souls.”

 This does sound like a public invitation as we have defined it, though it comes closer to a modern act of rededication than conversion.
-That is, the people concerned were apostates returning to the Reformed faith from Catholicism.
-The record says, ‘any who were so minded came forward and knelt before the preacher’.
-However, it does not clearly say that an invitation to move forward was given, though seeing that a large group did so, this seems highly likely.
-But clearly the translator has omitted something (‘…’) in the second line, and it would be interesting to know what that is.
+That is, the people concerned were apostates and the record says, ‘any who were so minded came forward and knelt before the preacher’.
+However, it does not say that an invitation to move forward was given, though seeing that a large group did so, that seems likely.
+Clearly the translator has omitted something in the third line and it would be interesting to know what that is.